 Crooked Tree, just north of Belize City, is a region renowned for its wonderful concentrations of water birds.
-For most of two days we will explore the expansive wet and dry savannas, patches of coastal thorn scrub, pine/oak woodland and the famous Crooked Tree Wildlife Sanctuary where Jabiru, Boatbilled Heron, Agami Heron, Snail Kite, Black-collared Hawk, Sungrebe, Russetnaped Wood-Rail and American Pygmy Kingfisher among are the possibilities.
-Pine forests just west of the lagoon can harbor such regional Yellow-headed Parrot, specialties as Yucatan Woodpecker, and Yucatan Jay among a host of other land birds.
+For most of two days we will explore the expansive wet and dry savannas, patches of coastal thorn scrub, pine/oak woodland and the famous Crooked Tree Wildlife property, but with construction of the lodge, birders and naturalists have the unprecedented ability to experience wildlife on over 30,000 acres of pristine, subtropical moist forest.

+Sanctuary where Jabiru, Boat-billed Heron, Agami Heron, Snail Kite, Blackcollared Hawk, Sungrebe, Russetnaped Wood-Rail and American Pygmy Kingfisher are among the many possibilities.
+Pine forests just west of the lagoon can harbor such regional specialties as Yellow-headed Parrot, Yucatan Woodpecker, and Yucatan Jay among a host of other land birds.

 Anyone who has had the privilege of visiting the Chan Chich Lodge in northwestern Belize has been dazzled by its high quality facilities, special ambience, and superb birding and wildlife viewing opportunities.
-For many years, this area was private property, but with construction of the lodge, birders and naturalists have the unprecedented ability to experience wildlife on over 30,000 acres of pristine, subtropical moist forest.
+For many years, this area was private